Established Paternity & Financial Support

 Florida Law and Disestablishment of Paternity

 With many unmarried couples having children this is not uncommon, and has even occurred with married couples who have had extramarital affairs resulting in the birth of a child.
-If you have any reason to doubt that you are the biological father of a child and are unmarried, you may wish to consult with a Tampa paternity lawyer prior to agreeing to putting your name on the child’s birth certificate or voluntarily signing an acknowledgment of paternity as provided in FL statutes s.
-742.10(4).
-If you do either of these things, you could be supporting a child that is not your biological child until they are 18 years old.
+If you have any reason to doubt that you are the biological father of a child and are unmarried, you may wish to consult with paternity lawyer in Tampa Bay.
+Doing so prior to agreeing to putting your name on the child’s birth certificate or voluntarily signing an acknowledgment of paternity as provided in FL statutes s.
+742.10(4) can be highly beneficial.
+If you do either of these things, you could end up supporting a child that is not your biological child until they are 18 years old.
 The Florida Statutes on disestablishing paternity are very stringent and any previous support or acknowledgement prior to any new knowledge of paternity can make it difficult especially with regards to paying child support.

 Hiring a paternity lawyer if you have any doubts before you take on the responsibility of a child that you aren’t 100% sure is yours biologically, or adopting or taking on the role of “father” for a child that you know has another biological father, may seem like the right thing to do, but it’s a good idea to consult with a paternity lawyer in Tampa Bay first to explore your options.